findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 ### Meta-Model

-Information about meta-model behind each state machine can be found from the following diagram.
-As you can see the **Machine** receives and sends **Events**.
+Information about the meta-model behind each state machine can be found in the following diagram.
+As you can see, the **Machine** receives and sends **Events**.
 And **States** controls which inputs, i.e., **triggers** are *valid, when and how.*

 {{< figure src="/blog/2023/03/13/chatbot-language-part-i/Main.svg" >}}
 *Conceptual Meta-Model*

-Next we will see how the *Event* is used to running the state machine.
-After the next chapter we should learn to declare all supported types of input and output events.
+Next, we will see how the *Event* is used to run the state machine.
+After the next chapter, we should learn to declare all supported types of input and output events.

 ## Event

-As we previously defined state transitions are input/output entities.
+As we previously defined, state transitions are input/output entities.
 Both input and output are also event-based.
-An input event is called `trigger:` and outputs are `sends:`.
+An input event is called `trigger:` and outcomes are `sends:`.

-The event has important fields which we describe next more detailed.
+The event has necessary fields, which we describe next in more detail.
-- `rule:` Defines an operation to be performed when send an event or what should happen when input an event.
+- `rule:` Defines an operation to be performed when sending an event or what should happen when inputting an event.
 - `protocol:` Defines a protocol to be executed when sending or a protocol event that triggers a state transition.
 - `data:` Defines additional data related to the event in a `string` format.